- Access https://support.google.com/mail/contact/abuse.

-- Submit a request to Google to remove the content: If a nude or sexually explicit image or video has been shared without your consent and is appearing in Google search results, submit a report directly to Google.
+- Submit a request to Google to remove the content: If a sexual image or video has been shared without your consent and is appearing in Google search results, submit a report directly to Google.

 We update the content on this page quarterly but because online services may change their reporting processes, you may find the instructions above do not work.
 If that occurs, do your best to adjust the process to match what you are seeing onscreen – it may be that a simple adjustment is all that is required (e.g. if the precise drop down option listed above does not appear, try choosing the option that is closest to what is suggested above).
 If all else fails, you can also contact us and we can try to assist you with the process.

 “You are full of unshaped dreams… you are laden with beginnings… There is hope in you.”